 In Summer 2020 I started transitioning from academia to industry with an internship as a software engineer at Enel X North America.
 There, I worked with a team developing a solar+storage modeling app in R using the Shiny library.

-I'm fascinated by UNIX-like operating systems and the history of UNIX.
-Currently I run Debian Linux and FreeBSD on my personal machines, and I have 8+ years experience using Linux for my primary OS.
+Currently I run Debian Linux and macOS on my personal machines; I have 8+ years experience using Linux for my primary OS.
 At work, I develop on macOS.

 Sleep classification CNN

 Using a convolutional neural network and short-term Fourier transforms (spectrograms) of accelerometer data, we can distinguish awake from asleep at 85-90% TPR with 60% FPR.

 My partner and I moved to Eau Claire, WI and were looking at houses.
 To better understand the housing market there, I use k-means and OPTICS to segment for-sale house listings I scraped from Trulia.com.

 The clustering was based on density of nearby venues, and also categories of nearby venues like coffee shops and parks/playgrounds, fetched from Foursquare's REST API.

 My research in pure mathematics is in the intersection of algebraic geometry, commutative algebra, and harmonic analysis.

 Pure and Applied Mathematics Quarterly, vol. 16 (2020) no. 5, article 5, pp.1465–1532

 Harnessing the powerful theory of Berkovich spaces, I prove a collection of theorems about singular algebraic varieties over positive characteristic fields.
 Reflecting deep connections between Berkovich spaces and Fourier transforms, I convert difficult bounds on singularities (derivative condition) to linear inequalities on transforms (algebraic condition).